 Congo music was my first mistake.
 Why the hell did I think I would want to wake up to Congo music at 3:15 in the morning?!
 To make matters worse, I put my pants on backwards and put on two different shoes.
 But it all worked out in the end.
 I got to the bus station with everything in-tact and on straight.

-My flight was an hour earlier than my family’s, and we were changing planes in different cities, so when I landed in Sacramento, I didn’t look for them; I bought a hot chocolate and a muffin and tried to make “BILOXIFY” exist on Words with Friends.
+My flight was an hour earlier than my family’s and we were changing planes in different cities.
+So when I landed in Sacramento, I didn’t look for them.
+Instead I bought a hot chocolate and a muffin and tried to make “BILOXIFY” exist on Words with Friends.